Accounting, Business & Financial History

 Enrique Llopis, Esther Fidalgo, Teresa Méndez, The 'Hojas de Ganado' of the Monastery of Guadalupe, 1597-1784: an accounting instrument for fundamental economic decisions, p.
 203

-Eva Carmona and Donato Gómez, Early cost management practices, state ownership and market competition: the case of the Royal Textile Mill of Guadalajara , 1717-44, p.
+Eva Carmona, Donato Gómez, Early cost management practices, state ownership and market competition: the case of the Royal Textile Mill of Guadalajara, 1717-44, p.
 231

 María J. Álvarez, Fernando Gutiérrez, Domi Romero, Accounting and quality control in the Royal Tobacco Factory of Seville, 1744-90: an historical perspective, p.
 253